Datta Raghunath Kavthekar

-Dattatreya Raghunath Kavthekar (Devanagari: दत्तात्रेय रघुनाथ कवठेकर) (1901 – 1979) was a Marathi novelist from Maharashtra, India.
+Dattatreya Raghunath Kavthekar (1901 – 1979) was a Marathi novelist from Maharashtra, India.

 Biography

 He was born in 1901 in Wai, Bombay Presidency.
 He lost both of his parents at an early age.
 After his high school education, he joined the Indian Army then under the British Raj.
 He was a World War I veteran.

 For some time, Nagpur University had included study of Kavthekar's fictions in its Master of Arts curriculum.

+He became closely associated with the Marathi film industry.